DeveloperWilliams/mini-daraja/Readme.md

 ## Usage

-Usage example for STK push:
+Usage example for Initialize Daraja API instance with credentials

 ```javascript
 import mpesa from 'mini-daraja';